-Scoring Proposals Each member of the Proposal Evaluation Team should (1) review each h proposal separately against the Evaluation Criteria and the requirements of the RFP, and (2) complete a S core Sheet in connection with each proposal, before ,, 20 Proposals should not be scored by comparing one proposal side-by-side score one proposal, then move on to the next proposal. with another proposal.
-Review and Initial conclusions regarding the proposals should be reached independent tly and impartially.
-Members of the Proposal Evaluation Team should not communicate with other team men nbers regarding the proposals until the Proposal Evaluation Team meets at the offices of on, 20, to discuss the selection of the successful proposal.
+Scoring Proposals Each member of the Proposal Evaluation Team should (1) review Evaluation Criteria and the requirements of the RFP, and (2) complete proposal, before,, 20 Proposals should not be scored by comparing one proposal side-by- score one proposal, then move on to the next proposal. side with another proposal.
+Review and Initial conclusions regarding the proposals should be reached indepe Proposal Evaluation Team should not communicate with other team the Proposal Evaluation Team meets at the offices of 20, to discuss the selection of the successful proposal. , ,